How to identify and track invasive wisteria in Richmond

 But, is it supposed to be?

-Odds are, the whimsical and fragrant blooms you’re seeing right now are invasive wisteria species — one of two.
+Odds are, the whimsical blooms you’re seeing right now are invasive species.
 Bummer, right?
-It can be tricky to identify native vs. non-native wisteria species, but timing can be one of the first indicators.
+It can be tricky to identify native vs. non-native wisteria, but timing can be one of the first indicators.

 A mass of wisteria vines and blooms growing along trees; in the top and top right corner is blue cloudy sky.